CNRZWP/blog-media/README.md

 # blog-media
-used to store media files, such as markdown's images gif, etc
+used to store media files, such as markdown's images gif, etc.